Yinigma/EnemySkinKit/Assets/EnemySkinKit/Metadata/README.md

 This mod provides tools for creating vanilla enemy skins for lethal company from within the unity editor.
 Most end users will see this as a dependency for other skin mods.

+## Features

+- Code generation for a codeless workflow
+- Easy, drag-and-drop replacement of materials, meshes and some sounds.
+- Built in support for the EnemySkinRegistry
+- Included example FBX files for all vanilla skinned meshes as of Lethal Company v49
+- Extendable Skin and Skinner implementations that allow developers to make tweaks or add features to their skins

 ## Prerequisites